 Neither of the novel proteins expressed in glyphosate-tolerant canola were found to have physical or structural characteristics that are typical of known food allergens or toxins and are not considered to pose any safety concern to humans.
-Similarly, the breakdown products of glyphosate metabolism are also not considered to pose any safety concerns.

 An evaluation of the major constituents, nutrients, anti-nutritional factors and natural toxicants of glyphosate tolerant canola line and conventional canola lines found no significant differences between the lines.
 An assessment of canola oil found it to be comparable to oil derived from conventionally produced canola in all respects.